Bucket ACLs

 Use ossutil

-You can use ossutil to configure or modify the ACL of a bucket.
-For more information, see Configure or modify the ACL of a bucket.
+You can use ossutil to configure the ACL of a bucket.
+For more information about how to install ossutil, see Install ossutil.

-If your business requires a high level of customization, you can directly call RESTful APIs.
+The operations described above are fundamentally implemented based on the RESTful API, which you can directly call if your business requires a high level of customization.
 To directly call an API, you must include the signature calculation in your code.
 For more information, see PutBucketAcl.

 FAQ